The Great Sandy National Park is situated on the coast and combines part of mainland Queensland with the world’s largest sand island, Fraser Island.

 The island is a juxtaposition of a long white beach with rainforests crawling inland, home to sublime freshwater lakes and dunes.
 Its unique beauty makes the Great Sandy National Park a must-visit location, and here are all the things to do during your stay.

-Spend the Day at Cooloola and Inskip Recreation Areas
+Spend the Day at Cooloola Recreation Area

 The Cooloola Recreation Area is a wonderful area with loads of outdoor activities to enjoy.
 There are various walking tracks, from short bush walks right up to the Cooloola Wilderness Trail or the Cooloola Great Walk, stretching more than 100km and requiring more than five days to complete.